 Children learn from their parents how to act, treat others, talk to themselves and language to use.
 Modeling positive behavior at home demonstrates how to be respectful, caring, loving, positive and confident in their own skin.

-When I complain that I look ugly, my daughter may tell herself that she looks ugly.
+If I complain that I look ugly, my daughter may tell herself that she looks ugly.
 And do I want her believing she’s anything less than the beautiful and incredible little person she is?
-Nope.
+Never.

 Body Confidence is just as important as self-confidence and something that parents can squash in a child, even if it’s with their own negative self-talk.
 The personal kindness and forgiveness we extend to ourselves, is an extension to our children too.